5 Essential Tips For Singapore Bloggers

 I feel ladyironchef aka Brad Lau is a good example, as he is a blogger who has constantly improved himself throughout the years.
 I’ve decided to do a bit of research to give readers and fellow bloggers some insights into his rise.

-I do not know Brad personally, but as a web developer I've been able to use some tools to uncover some interesting facts like how his blog used to look.
-Because his blog used to look just like any normal food blogger starting out - I find his story very inspirational and something that should be shared.
+I do not know Brad personally, but as I have background in web development I’ve been able to use some tools to uncover some interesting facts like how his blog used to look.
+Because his blog used to look just like any normal food blogger starting out – I find his story inspirational.
 Yes this was exactly how his blog looked in 2008!

 Should I start a blog?

 First of all – blogging is not easy.
 If you want to start a blog just to be called a “blogger” or to get the “benefits” that come with being a blogger, my advice to you is DON’T. You will just end up wasting your time.

 There are a whole bunch of fame hungry bloggers out there that give the rest of the bloggers a bad name.
 They don’t even enjoy the process of blogging!
 Don’t be one of them.

 If you’ve decided you’re starting your blog for the right reasons, here are 5 tips on how to succeed.

 The best bloggers need to be truly passionate about something and derive pleasure from sharing that passion with people.
 Leslie Tay truly loves discovering and promoting hawker food.
 Bagahloicboy truly loves bags and fashion.
 Ladyironchef truly loves photography and food.
 And political bloggers can type up encyclopedias about what they are passionate about – their beliefs.